 “The kinds of molecules that he has been making have shown efficacy in a few different clinical models and have a broad range of applicability,” says Wakarchuk, who also highlights a longtime collaboration Cairo has with Alexey Pshezhetsky, a researcher in Montreal whose lab has animal models that are used to test the compounds Cairo’s lab creates.
 “That’s how drug discovery happens,” notes Wakarchuk.

 Alongside researcher Lori West, who directs the U of A’s Heart Transplant Research Program, Halpin is working to set up a spinoff company and commercialize the technology she’s developed for testing ABO blood antigens.
-The goal is a more effective test that improves outcomes for transplantation, something Halpin is passionate about as a living donor herself.
+The goal is a more effective test that improves outcomes for transplantation, something Halpin is passionate about as a living kidney donor herself.